-- Make sure you repeat the above step for each media file. < - 2.
-In the admin, go to Design > Manager.
+1. Make sure you repeat the above step for each media file. <

+- 2. In the admin, go to Design > Manager.
 Now edit any template file you want to add Geo modules or Addon Tags to, and in the edit window, use the Insert a Tag tool to insert modules, addon tags, or other dynamic Geo information.
 You may be replacing parts of the template with the Geo equivalent, or you may be adding new content, or inserting content into "blank" areas on the template, depending on how the templates are set up. < - 3.
-In your template set, create a new file external/css/custom.css.
-This is a CSS file that will be loaded by the software automatically, we recommend putting any CSS required in this file.
-Doing so will allow the system to minify and compress it automatically, speeding up the page load time.
-There is no need to reference this CSS file directly in any templates as long as you properly added the {head_html} tag. < - 4.
-Do the templates use jQuery?
-If so, you will need to remove anywhere in the templates that add the jQuery js file, because the software will automatically add the file for you.
-When the jQuery file is added twice, it can break the built-in custom jQuery plugins that are part of the software.
-Look for places that reference a jQuery.min.js file (or similarly named file), if you find any, remove the entire <script> tag that you find it in.
-Here is an example of what you might be removing:
+Copy the built-in CSS file external/css/theme_styles.css from the default template set, to your own template set.
+You will need to be in Advanced Mode to do this, and check the box for "Admin Edit" next to the default template set.
+Then browse to the above mentioned file in the default template set, select the file, click "copy" at the bottom, and navigate to your own template set external/ folder, and click "paste". < - 4.
+In your templates, add the following line in the <head>...</head> section: